 Clinical and basic-science research is ongoing in all these areas and is supported by a well focused group of collaborative researchers.
 Medical students complete a 7-week block on MSK disorders in second year and a 2-week clinical rotation in fourth year.
 Elective students are always welcome.

 The five year Residency Training Program encourages the development of a well trained Orthopaedic Surgeon who has the skills and knowledge to enter practice upon graduation.
 Opportunities are available for postgraduate research degrees.

-Fellowship training programs are offered in Spine, Trauma, Arthroplasty, and Arthroscopy.
+Fellowship training programs are offered in *Spine – see neurosurgery, Trauma, Arthroplasty, Arthroscopy, and Foot and Ankle.

 The goal of the Orthopaedic Surgery Residency Program at the University of Alberta is to produce an Orthopaedic surgeon who is well rounded.
 We aim to provide a complete educational experience in both research and clinical Orthopaedics with a proper mix of academic knowledge, operating room experience and outpatient experience.
 For details of the program and how to apply click here.